langchain-ai/langgraph/docs/docs/concepts/auth.md

 After authentication, LangGraph calls your [`@auth.on`](../cloud/reference/sdk/python_sdk_ref.md#langgraph_sdk.auth.Auth.on) handlers to control access to specific resources (e.g., threads, assistants, crons).
 These handlers can:

 1. Add metadata to be saved during resource creation by mutating the `value["metadata"]` dictionary directly.
+See the [supported actions table](##supported-actions) for the list of types the value can take for each action.
 2. Filter resources by metadata during search/list or read operations by returning a [filter dictionary](#filter-operations).
 3. Raise an HTTP exception if access is denied.